aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 ```

-Specifies that the data should be decoded with  **HIBC PAS DataMatrix**  blank specification
+Specifies that the data should be decoded with  **HIBC PAS DataMatrix**  barcode specification

 ### IATA_2_OF_5 {#IATA-2-OF-5}
 ```